jschnab/systems_design/pastebin/README.md

 ## Capacity estimations

-We will accomodate 10^8 registered users, and we expect 10^7 daily active users.
+We will accommodate 10^8 registered users, and we expect 10^7 daily active users.

-A paste is 10^5 bytes on average (limited to 500 KB).
+A paste is 10^5 bytes on average (limited to 512 KB).

-There are 10^6 pastes writes per day (10^1 pastes writes per second, 10^8 pastes writes per year), and 10^7 paste reads per day (10^2 pastes reads per second).
+There are 10^6 text writes per day (10^1 text writes per second, 10^8 text writes per year), and 10^7 text reads per day (10^2 text reads per second).

 Write traffic is 10^6 bytes per second on average (10^11 bytes per day).
 Read traffic is 10^7 bytes per second on average (10^12 bytes per day).

-Pastes will be stored for up to 5 years, so we may store up to 5 x 10^8 pastes, totalizing 5 x 10^13 bytes (50 TB) of pastes.
+Pastes will be stored for up to 5 years, so we may store up to 5 x 10^8 texts, totalizing 5 x 10^13 bytes (50 TB) of texts.

 ## Interface

 The following functions compose the application programming interface (all functions have the user ID as a parameter, so it is ommitted):

+* store_text(
+    text_id,
+    text_body,
+    user_id,
+    user_ip,
+    creation_timestamp,
+    expiration_timestamp
-* store_text(text_id, text_body, ttl): Stores a text entered by a user, with a given time-to-live (ttl).
+  ): Stores a text entered by a user, with a given expiration timestamp.
+  Because some users are not authenticated (anonymous), we also store the IP address of the request to limit the number of requests we serve.

 * retrieve_text(text_id): Returns a text that was previously stored.